-UK Modern Slavery Act Statement

-For Financial Year Ended 31 December 2023
+UK Modern Slavery Act Statement For Financial Year Ended 31 December 2024

 Uber Boat

 by thames clippers

 Contents

 - 1 Introduction

 - 2 Our business, ownership structure and supply chains

 - 3 Our policies on slavery and human trafficking

 - 4 Due diligence processes for slavery and human trafficking

-- 6 Supplier adherence to our values
+- 6 Adherence to our values

 - 7 Progress and challenges

 - 7 Our future plans

 - 8 Training

 Introduction Uber Boat by Thames Clippers is a fast, frequent, and reliable river bus operator on the River Thames.
-I co-founded the business in 1999 with just one vessel; since then we have grown to operate over 20 high-speed passenger catamarans, serving over 25 piers in and around London, ranging from Putney in the West to Gravesend in the East.
-We carried around five million passengers in 2023 and our plan is to continue to grow, with sustainability and environmental responsibility at the heart of that vision.
-This is our second statement delivered in accordance with section 54 of the Modern Slavery Act 2015.
+I co-founded the business in 1999 with just one vessel; since then we have grown to operate 20 high speed vessels, serving 25 piers in and around London, ranging from Putney in the West to Gravesend in the East.
+We carried over 5.3 million passengers in 2024 and our plan is to continue to grow, with sustainability and environmental responsibility at the heart of that vision.
+This is our third statement delivered in accordance with section 54 of the Modern Slavery Act 2015.
 It has always been a priority for Uber Boat by Thames Clippers to trade fairly and ethically, source the goods and services that we use in the business responsibly, and do everything we can to prevent modern slavery throughout our business.
 Modern slavery is the umbrella term used to encompass the offences of slavery, servitude, forced or compulsory labour and human trafficking.
 We are proud of our history, and are committed to continually improving the way we do business so that we can operate sustainably and effectively as a responsible member of the vibrant community in which we operate, in partnership with our employees, suppliers, and other stakeholders, across the broader ecosystem of the River Thames.
-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015, and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2023.
-It was approved by the Board on 23 May 2024.
-Sean Collins, Chief Executive Officer Uber Boat by Thames Clippers Dated: 23 May 2024 1 Uber Boat by Thames Clippers is a trading name of Collins River Enterprises Limited, a company registered in England and Wales with number 03713645 and having its registered office at 3rd Floor Clipper House, Trinity Buoy Wharf, London E14 0JY
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015, and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2024.
+It was approved by the Board on 30 June 2025.
+Sean Collins, Chief Executive Officer Uber Boat by Thames Clippers Dated: 30 June 2025 1 Uber Boat by Thames Clippers is a trading name of Collins River Enterprises Limited, a company registered in England and Wales with number 03713645 and having its registered office at 3rd Floor Clipper House, Trinity Buoy Wharf, London E14 0JY